The 12-Series. A complete protocol.

 Head and Neck

-Session eight finally reaches the head and neck.
+Finally reaches the head and neck.
 Because the structural foundation has been built over the previous three sessions, the muscles in the neck now have somewhere better to land.
-We address the deep neck flexors, jaw tension, and the base of the skull.
-People often find that familiar neck and jaw strain starts to release.
+Deep neck flexors, jaw tension, base of the skull.
+Familiar neck and jaw strain often starts to release.

 Lower Body Integration

-The first of four integration sessions.
 We step back from adding new work and start focusing on how everything moves together.
-Session nine looks at walking mechanics: how your pelvis moves, how your joints are sequencing, where the body is still bracing.
+Walking mechanics: how your pelvis moves, how your joints sequence, where the body is still bracing.
 The aim is ease and efficiency in motion.

 Breathing and the Upper Body

-Session ten integrates relaxed, efficient breathing across the whole structure from session nine.
-We refine any areas still restricting free breathing and address the relationship between the ribcage, spine, and pelvis in movement.
-Most people notice that they're breathing more fully without thinking about it.
+Integrates relaxed, efficient breathing across the whole structure.
+Refines any areas still restricting free breathing and addresses the relationship between ribcage, spine, and pelvis in movement.
+Most people find they are breathing more fully without thinking about it.

 The Arms

-Session eleven focuses on the arms, specifically the fascial sleeve of the arm and how it connects to the neck, head, and torso.
+Focuses on the arms: the fascial sleeve and how it connects to the neck, head, and torso.
 Opening the arm line relieves a lot of the compensation patterns that show up as neck tension and shoulder restriction.
-The goal is lightness and freedom through the upper extremities.
+The goal is lightness through the upper extremities.

 The Whole System

 The final session ties everything together.
 We balance the work from the previous eleven sessions and let the body settle into its new organization.
-Most people leave this session feeling different in a way that's hard to describe: lighter, taller, easier.
+Most people leave feeling lighter, taller, easier.
 The body continues to adapt and integrate over the following months.

 The depth of this work comes directly from the people who shaped it.
-I've trained extensively with the leading teachers in the field.
+I have trained extensively with the leading teachers in the field.

 Tom has over 50 years of experience in structural integration.
 I have been personally mentored by Tom, assisted him in multiple ATSI courses, and taught Anatomy Trains lines in the first course of ATSI under his direct guidance.